 of the day.
 This is particularly true if the disease is not well managed.
 In

 these people, random test results will vary widely.
-Tests may also be consistently
+Tests may also be consistently high.

 A random test is one performed outside your normal testing